zio/zio-logging/docs/file-logger.md

 val logger = Runtime.removeDefaultLoggers >>> fileLogger(config)
 ```

-there are other version of file loggers:
+there are other versions of file loggers:
 * `zio.logging.fileJsonLogger` - output in json format
 * file async:
     * `zio.logging.fileAsynLogger` - output in string format